DJLin0219/dianjun0219.github.io/contents/awards.md

-- Outstanding graduate for Renmin University of China, 2022.
+- Outstanding graduate of Renmin University of China, 2022.

 - Chinese National Scholarship of Graduate Student, 2021.